toicca/PU_reweighting/README.md

 # Setup
 * Include all the triggers you'd like to reweight in `trigger_list.txt`
 * In `run.py` check that the golden JSON and PU JSON match the data era that you want to generate the PU for.
-Also check the min bias xsec.
+Also check the min bias xsec and CMSSW version (newer should work even for older runs).
 * Include the MC files which you would like to reweight in mcfiles.txt.
 This can be a local or an xrootd path (xrootd requires grid certificates).
 If local files, change is_local=True in `create_weights.py`.

 # Running